 "Discharge Authorization Request" or "DAR" means the document submitted by a significant industrial user, on forms supplied by the District, requesting permission to discharge process wastewater into the sewerage system of the District.
-The Discharge Authorization Request will satisfy requirements for baseline monitoring reporting by a significant industrial user on the nature of its operations and discharge of pollutants to the water reclamation facilities of the District.
+"Executive Director" means the Executive Director of the Metropolitan Water Reclamation District of Greater Chicago.